onelogin/onelogin-python-sdk/README.md

 ## Development

 After checking out the repo, run `pip setup install` or `python setup.py develop` to install dependencies.
 Then, run `pip setup test` to run the tests.

+Alternatively run `pip install -r requirements-test.txt` and then run `nosetests` from the project's root directory.

 To release a new version, update the version number in `src/onelogin/api/version.py` and commit it, then you will be able to update it to pypy. with `python setup.py sdist upload` and `python setup.py bdist_wheel upload`.